pulsar-edit/documentation/docs/getting-started/dependencies-for-some-community-packages.md

 #### Ensure you installed your Visual Studio tools correctly

-If `ppm` still thinks you don’t have the right build tools installed, then it’s worth re-checking whether you’ve installed your Visual Studio tools correctly.
+If `ppm` _still_ thinks you don’t have the right build tools installed, then it’s worth re-checking whether you’ve installed your Visual Studio tools correctly.

 Re-run the Visual Studio installer and confirm:

 * You _must_ have **Visual Studio 2022 Build Tools** or **Visual Studio 2019 Build Tools** installed — or the full Visual Studio IDE of either version.
 * Select whichever one you have installed and click on [[Modify]].
 * You _must_ have “Desktop development with C++” checked.
-If it is not checked, check it, then click on the [[Modify]] button at the bottom right corner of the window.
+If it is not selected, select it, then click on the [[Modify]] button at the bottom right corner of the window.
 It will install new components.

 If you had to make any changes here, wait for the installer to finish, then run `ppm install --check` again.